tlsaunders510-cell/timetable-project/README.md

 # timetable-project
-The project is a little website for school to plan their timetable
+The project is a little website for schools to plan their timetable